This article was first published in October 2021 and updated in October 2022.

 - An increasing amount of space debris is endangering satellites and other missions.

-- Industry actors have come together to voice their position on the topic through the newly published Space Industry Debris Statement, with an update coming soon.
+- Last year, industry actors came together to voice their position on the topic through Space Industry Debris Statement, with an update coming soon.

-- Here are six views on how to address space debris.
+- Here are eight views on how to address space debris.

 Earth orbits, and particularly the lower orbits which stretch to approximately 2,000 km above ground, are seeing a growing population of active and defunct satellites as well as debris.